 Terrorism is the biggest national security threat that the UK currently faces.
 Our highest priority is the threat of international terrorism.
 Terrorist organisations based in Northern Ireland also continue to pose a serious threat.

 Espionage (including cyber espionage) from foreign states is still a significant problem.
 Despite the end of the Cold War, at least 20 foreign intelligence services are still actively operating against UK interests.
 Russian and Chinese intelligence activities are an ongoing concern.

 The proliferation of weapons of mass destruction (WMD) also continues to pose a threat to international peace and stability.
 Several countries are actively pursuing WMD programmes and have sought to illicitly obtain equipment and expertise from the UK.

 The statutory basis under which MI5 operates authorises us to investigate subversion and serious crime.
 However, we no longer investigate either of these issues.
 Subversion is no longer seen as a significant threat and countering serious crime is now the responsibility of the National Crime Agency (NCA).

-The current UK threat level for international terrorism is SEVERE, meaning an attack is highly likely.
+The current UK threat level for international terrorism is SUBSTANTIAL, meaning an attack is likely.

 The current threat level for Northern Ireland-related terrorism is SEVERE in Northern Ireland (an attack is highly likely) and MODERATE in Great Britain (an attack is possible, but not likely).